Resume

 Certifications

-Significance: High
+Significance: High.

 Best for: All job seekers.

 The certifications section on a resume lists relevant certificates earned in school, university, and college.
-Or, it could be a certificate that you earned in your spare time by completing an accredited course from an established organization.
+Or, it could be a certificate that you earned in your spare time by completing an accredited online course from an established organization.

 • Certification title